Black Friday (1945): Background

 Attacks by the Banff Wing quickly forced German ships travelling along the Norwegian coast to sail at night and take shelter in deep fjords during the day where they were very difficult to attack.
-To find German ships, the two wings sent out aircraft on almost daily patrols along the Norwegian coastline from the Skagerrak to Trondheim.
-The Coastal Command squadrons developed a tactic of sending two 'outriders' ahead of the main body of the patrol; these aircraft were crewed by an experienced aircrew and penetrated into fjords in search of shipping which might not be spotted by the other aircraft.
+To find German ships, the two wings sent out aircraft on almost daily patrols along the Norwegian coast from the Skagerrak to Trondheim.
+The Coastal Command squadrons developed a tactic of sending two 'outriders' ahead of the main body of the patrol; these aircraft had experienced aircrew and penetrated into fjords in search of shipping that might not be spotted by the other aircraft.
 By December 1944, patrols were also routinely escorted by RAF Mustang Mk III fighters and accompanied by Vickers Warwick air-sea rescue aircraft.
 Only one squadron of Mustangs was available, as these long-ranged fighters were needed to escort daylight raids by heavy bombers against Germany.
 German fighters began to be encountered off the Norwegian coast in December and from the end of the month it was common for Allied wing-sized operations near Norway to be attacked by groups of up to 30 fighters.
 In March 1945, the Luftwaffe had 85 single-engined and about 45 twin-engined aircraft operating from ten or twelve airfields south of Trondheim.

 Prelude

-During the first weeks of 1945, the Allied strike wings flew few operations due to severe weather.
+During the first weeks of 1945, the Allied strike wings flew few operations due to the winter weather.
 On 15 January, the Banff Wing was intercepted by 30 Fw 190 fighters from III.
 Gruppe of Jagdgeschwader 5 (III./JG 5) during a raid on the town of Leirvik.
 Five Mosquitos and five Fw 190s were shot down.
 By 9 February, 9. and 12.
 Staffeln, JG 5 were based at Herdla near Bergen, about 65 mi to the south of Førde Fjord.
 These units were equipped with Fw 190s and 12.
 Staffel was commanded by Leutnant Rudi Linz, a 28-year-old flying ace with 69 'kills' to his credit.

 The German Z33 had entered service in February 1943.
 She served in Norwegian waters from July of that year and saw combat on several occasions.
 She was the last German destroyer to leave northern Norway and sailed for Germany on 5 February 1945.
-It was intended that Z31, which had completed initial repairs at Bergen after being heavily damaged in the Action of 28 January 1945, would join her to make a joint passage to the Baltic.
+It was intended that Z31, which had completed initial repairs at Bergen after being severely damaged in the Action of 28 January 1945, would join her to make a joint passage to the Baltic.
 Z33 ran aground in Brufjord on 7 February, damaging her port shaft and propeller and causing both engines to fail.
 She was taken under tow to be repaired in Trondheim.
 Z33 and the two tugboats with her chose to shelter in Førde Fjord during daylight on 9 February while en route to Trondheim.